 If rounding up is something you want to practice remember that because gravity wants to pull you down and you are working your muscles to react against gravity, you must soften your knees to release tension in both hamstrings and lower back and tuck tailbone slightly (engaging the necessary support of the lower abdominal muscles) before rounding up.
 If you have the above mentioned weak muscles you can always place hands on thighs for support as you engage front and back torso muscles to “roll up” to standing OR soften knees, place hands to hips and, using the strength of your back extensors, unhinge at hips to arrive in Mountain pose (choosing not to roll up/round up at all).

 One of the most common transitions we practice in vinyasa flow yoga is Chaturanga Dandasana to Upward Facing Dog to Downward Facing Dog.
 If done properly it is quite the satisfying cleansing of the palette between standing and floor sequences.
-If done improperly it can lead to repetitive motion injury to shoulders, elbows, neck and lower back (see 5th article in injury prevention series Joint Integration: Preventing Yogic Injuries” for how to practice a “perfect” Chaturanga).
+If done improperly it can lead to repetitive motion injury to shoulders, elbows, neck and lower back (see the 5th article in my injury prevention series Joint Integration: Preventing Yogic Injuries for how to practice a safe Chaturanga).

 It is important to hold your body like a rod in high plank, keep this form as you shift your body forward from this high plank and lower yourself down to hover in Chaturanga (not breaking the plane of your upper arms or ribcage) before gliding forward to Upward Facing Dog (knees or hips never touching the floor).
 If you are unable to do this then the safest transition in your Vinyasa flows is knees-down-lie-down for Cobra.